 Learn more from TropicSport about proper sunscreen application, how sunscreen works, and other interestingsunscreen quick facts.

 Sunscreen should be a part of your routine on a daily basis, even during the winter.
-Sunlight can still cause damage to skin when there is cloud cover.
+Sunlight can still cause damage to the skin when there is cloud cover.
 It can also reach you through glass windows or reflect off of snow and bounce back, hitting you twice!
 For best results, wear sunscreen under your makeup and don’t rely on cosmetics and moisturizers for sun protection.
 With these items, it is rare to use enough product to adequately cover your skin.
 You should be using a dollop of sunscreen the size of a nickel for your face alone.

 In addition to amazing cruelty-free sunscreen products, TropicSport has acollection of natural skin care products for your face and body.
 That way you can be sure all your skin is taken care of with chemical-free moisturizers, lotions, cleansers, and scrubs for everything from your face to your toes.
 Check out TropicSport today to find your new favorite cruelty-free sunscreen and more.